Labour Mobility

-Barrier-free movement of workers in the Single Mark
+Barrier-free movement of workers in the Single Market

 Diverse character of challenges

-To achieve free movement of workers and labour mobility, appropriate policies and frameworks need to be in place at European and national level.
-Abuse that exists must be tackled but only in the areas where things go wrong.
+To achieve free movement of workers and labour mobility, appropriate policies and frameworks need to be in place at the European and national levels.
+Abuse that exists must be tackled, but only in the areas where things go wrong.
+In sectors that do not pose risks of illegal employment, the administrative burden is totally unnecessary, unjustified and disproportionate.

 A ‘posted worker’ is an employee sent by his or her employer to carry out a service in another EU Member State on a temporary basis.
 In order for workers to provide services in different Member States, it is of vital importance to have free and frictionless labour mobility and thus have clear and workable legislation in place.

 Unfortunately, there currently is a patchwork of national regulations that have to be observed in the case of posting or even short-term employee assignments and business trips to other EU countries.
-This makes the free movement of workers considerably more difficult and is a disproportionate administrative and unnecessary burden.
+Skilled specialists such as engineers and technicians in MET sectors, installing and maintaining machines sold to clients in another Member State, should be exempted from any notification obligation.

-We therefore strongly support all initiatives of the European Commission that provide for the possibility of digitization to relieve companies and employees of disproportionate bureaucracy as for example the Commission’s initiative to create an “eDeclaration” in order to standardise and simplify the reporting obligations for postings within the EU.
+We therefore strongly support all initiatives of the European Commission that provide for the possibility of digitisation to relieve companies and employees of disproportionate bureaucracy as for example the Commission’s initiative to create an “eDeclaration” in order to standardise and simplify the notification obligations for postings within the EU.

 Social Security Coordination